siliconhacker/MongodbPolymerCrud/README.md

 ------
 * Body or Params

+>*use data bindings to declare data provider (behind the scenes)*

+>params attribute - jason encoded object at value to params

+>body attribue - jason encoded object at value to params

 >**Body** content to send with the request, typically used with "POST" requests.

 >If body is a string it will be sent unmodified.